skillupco/scrapy-history-middleware/README.md

     HTTPCACHE_IGNORE_MISSING = False
 ```

-Will store and retrieve responses exactly as you expect.
+will store and retrieve responses exactly as you expect.
 However, even
 if multiple developers are working on the same spider, the spidered
 website will only ever see one request (so long as they all use the
 same S3 bucket).